Stichoza/jira-webhooks-laravel/README.md

 ### Export Configuration Files

-Copy the package config to your local config with the publish command:
+_(Optional)_ If you want to customize events dispatched by the package, copy the package config to your local config with the publish command:

 ```bash
 php artisan vendor:publish --provider="Stichoza\JiraWebhooksLaravel\JiraWebhooksLaravelServiceProvider" --tag=config